 The short- and long-term consequences of teenage sexual activity continue to cause significant health and social problems in cultures and countries around the world, in spite of more than 30 years of prevention efforts.
-Worldwide, the AIDS epidemic continues, with "young people aged 15-24 account[ing] for 45% of all new HIV infections."1 In the U.S., "1 in 4 sexually active adolescent females has an STD," and STD rates for adolescents are rising.2 In addition, sexual activity for adolescents contributes to decreased mental/emotional health (e.g., higher risk of depression and suicide) and increased likelihood of sexual violence, especially for females and younger teens.3 Moreover, the children born to unmarried teenagers are significantly more susceptible to dropping out of high school, living in poverty, and becoming teen parents themselves, in a self-perpetuating cycle.4
+Worldwide, the AIDS epidemic continues, with "young people aged 15-24 account[ing] for 45% of all new HIV infections."
+In the U.S., "1 in 4 sexually active adolescent females has an STD," and STD rates for adolescents are rising.
+In addition, sexual activity for adolescents contributes to increased likelihood of sexual violence and decreased mental/emotional health (e.g., higher risk of depression and suicide) for females and younger teens.
+Moreover, the children born to unmarried teenagers are significantly more susceptible to dropping out of high school, living in poverty, and becoming teen parents themselves, in a self-perpetuating cycle.

 Given these harms, many public policymakers continue to place a high priority on 1) reducing teen pregnancies, 2) reducing STD and HIV infections contracted by youth, and 3) influencing adolescents to abstain from sexual activity.
-The wholesale delivery of "clear, well informed, and scientifically-grounded sexuality education" to youth populations worldwide is seen by many as an essential mechanism for achieving these goals in order to address the social problems at their source.5 One type of sex education strategy promoted widely as a remedy is generally known as "comprehensive sex/sexuality education," or CSE.6 CSE programs typically attempt to teach youth to use condoms and other contraception if they are sexually active, and if they are not, that they can choose to delay the onset of sexual activity until some indeterminate time when they are older or they decide that they are "ready."7
+The wholesale delivery of "clear, well informed, and scientifically-grounded sexuality education" to youth populations worldwide is seen by many as an essential mechanism for achieving these goals in order to address the social problems at their source.5 One type of sex education strategy promoted widely as a remedy is generally known as "comprehensive sex/sexuality education," or CSE.6 CSE programs typically attempt to teach youth to use condoms and other contraception if they are sexually active, and if they are not, that they can choose to delay the onset of sexual activity until some indeterminate time when they are older or they decide that they are "ready."

 A sex education strategy often mentioned as an alternative to CSE is "abstinence education" (AE), also referred to by some as "abstinence-only" programs or "sexual risk avoidance."
 The AE approach typically teaches youth to abstain from overtly sexual behavior with another person (including vaginal intercourse, oral and anal sex, mutual masturbation, and heavy petting) until they can form a mutually monogamous relationship in adulthood (preferably marriage), in order to eliminate risk (rather than merely reduce it) and avoid the negative consequences of teen sex.
-Condom use is sometimes addressed in AE, but often in terms of its limitations or failure rates; AE does not promote or demonstrate condom or contraceptive use.8 the full spectrum of youth from unwanted pregnancy and STDs through its purported dual benefit: that it can simultaneously increase rates of both teen abstinence (i.e., delay sexual initiation by the sexually inexperienced and promote a return to abstinence by the sexually experienced) and condom use (by teens who reject abstinence), all within the same population of youth and by a single CSE program.
+Condom use is sometimes addressed in AE, but often in terms of its limitations or failure rates; AE does not promote or demonstrate condom or contraceptive use.8

-The justifying rationale for CSE, and its supposed advantage over AE, has been that it is best suited to protect
+The justifying rationale for CSE, and its supposed advantage over AE, has been that it is best suited to protect the full spectrum of youth from unwanted pregnancy and